0Itsuki0/OAuth2Server-DynamicClientRegistration/README.md

-# OAuth2 Server
+# OAuth2 Server + Dynamic Client Registration

+This repository is an extension to the [BasicOAuth2Server](https://github.com/0Itsuki0/OAuth2Server) I have + the support of stateless [dynamic client registration](https://datatracker.ietf.org/doc/html/rfc7591)

-This repository includes
+It includes

-- An OAuth2 Server implemented with Express and [@node-oauth/oauth2-server](https://node-oauthoauth2-server.readthedocs.io/en/master/index.html), conforming to [specifications defined by OAuth 2.1 IETF DRAFT](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-12)
+- An OAuth2 Server supporting stateless [dynamic client registration](https://datatracker.ietf.org/doc/html/rfc7591) implemented with Express and [@node-oauth/oauth2-server](https://node-oauthoauth2-server.readthedocs.io/en/master/index.html), conforming to [specifications defined by OAuth 2.1 IETF DRAFT](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-12)

 - A simple client for testing using [openid-client](https://github.com/panva/openid-client/tree/main).

 ![](./demo.gif)

-For more details, please refer to my article (NodeJs/Typescript: OAuth2 Server with Express (Specification & Implementation))[https://medium.com/@itsuki.enjoy/nodejs-typescript-oauth2-server-with-express-specification-implementation-de14ed081182].
+For more details, please refer to my article (OAuth2Server With Dynamic Client Registration (Express/Typescript))[].

 ## Server
-A server supporting authorization code grant and refresh token grant.

-**NOTE**: For simplification, instead of an actual database, runtime variables are used in the example to store code/token/client/user data.

-### Protocol Endpoints
-Basic implementations for the following endpoints are provided conforming to the IETF specifications.

-- Authorization endpoint
-- Token endpoint (for both authorization code exchange and refresh token exchange)
-- Revocation endpoint for revoking access tokens and refresh tokens
-- `/.well-known/oauth-authorization-server` for Server Metadata discovery

-### Other Endpoints
-- Sample protected endpoint that perform user authentication
-- Error endpoint to display errors related to client's `redirect_uri`
+In addition to the endpoints supported by the [BasicOAuth2Server](https://github.com/0Itsuki0/OAuth2Server), a Registraion endpoint for dynamic client registration is added.

+### Dynamic Client Registration
+A **Stateless** (not keeping the metadata of the client in some kind of database), **opened registration** (without requiring intial access token) by the **client** (instead of developers).

+- Client secret and other metadata are enocded to the ClientID using [crypto](https://nodejs.org/api/crypto.html#deciphersetauthtagbuffer-encoding).
+- When verifying, decode the clientID to obtain the necessary information.

 ## Sample Client

-A simple client implemented using [openid-client](https://github.com/panva/openid-client/tree/main) to conform that the server implementations are indeed conforming to the specifications.

-The client will
-- Discover the server to find out the endpoint URIs
-- Start a local server to receive server callback
-- Open the browser with the `authorization_endpoint` URI
-- Wait for the authorization to complete and code deliver to the callback endpoint
-- Exchange code for token
-- Get new access token by using refresh token
-- Call the protected resource with the access token
-- Revoke token
-- Shut down!
+The sample client will perform a dynamic client registration using [openid-client](https://github.com/panva/openid-client/tree/main) and subsequet actions such as code changes and request to protected endpoints.